 The base price

 To complete your listing, you’ll need to set a base price.
-Pick a price that drivers will have to pay per day to book your car.
-This is the price that will appear on your listing, so it’s important to set a daily price that earns you money but doesn’t turn off drivers.
+This price will be used as the reference from which we’ll calculate what the driver will pay, and what you’ll earn from the rental.
+So it’s important to set a base price that earns you money but doesn’t turn off drivers.

 Our recommended price